benevolenttech/btek.cc/_drafts/how-to-start-building-valuable-content-for-your-website.md

 ---

-One of the most important aspects of building any website and ranking the pages on the website is to create quality content that keeps visitors around.
-In the second part of our SEO introduction series we will go through some of the ways that you can impact your customers with high quality content.
+In this second of our SEO primer series, we cover the highest impact strategies to attract more people to your site.

-Part 1: Make your site faster and easier to use
+1. Make your site search engine friendly

-**Part 2: How to Start Building Valuable Content for Your Website**
+2. **Plan your content&nbsp; &lt;-- you are here**

-Part 3: How to Start Making Great Content
+3. Write content worth sharing

-Part 4: How Can Content Be Optimized For Sharing and Search Engines
+4. Encourage sharing

-Part 5:  How to Promote Your Website
+5. Advertise on a budget

 Fortune 500 companies as well as some the world's largest websites need to continuously produce high-impact content which is interesting and valuable. **Creating a blog can do wonders for your website** and having ongoing traffic for your website will ensure the longevity of your site as well as a greater chance that you can accomplish the goals you set out for that site.